So are memory foam mattresses toxic? Are chemicals and VOC’s found in mattresses safe?

 Mattress manufacturers use glues to bond the inner layers of mattresses together as well as to bond the fabric cover to the core.

-A water based adhesive is a simple process whereby water is mixed in with a solvent based adhesive to facilitate spraying the glue over each mattress surface.
-When the glue dries, all water molecules in the adhesive evaporate and only the adhesive which emit VOCs is left behind.
+A water-based adhesive is a simple process whereby water is mixed in with a solvent-based adhesive to facilitate spraying the glue over each mattress surface.
+When the glue dries, all water molecules in the adhesive evaporate and only the adhesive which emits VOCs is left behind.

 Find out more about the GREENGUARD certified glues we use.